badcafe/jsonizer/docs/USER_GUIDE.md

 * Jsonizer **reifies the hierachy missing** when using the `reviver` or `replacer` functions.
 * Jsonizer's revivers can **augment the data** by performing the reverse operation of objects stringification with enough flexibility, so that classes are allowed to define their own `toJSON()` functions.
 * Jsonizer field mapping facilities include the joker `'*'` to match any field, as well as Regexp for objects keys and ranges for arrays items.
+* Jsonizer is **not intrusive** : you can define mappers for your own classes as well as for third-party classes.
 * Jsonizer is for JSON, and doesn't handle `undefined`, functions, or symbols.
 It doesn't either handle circular references (because `JSON.stringify()` doesn't handle them), except if `toJSON()` get rid of them and that the builder function of Jsonizer's revivers recreate them.
 * Jsonizer can spawn itself the revivers for general purpose stringification and parsing, that can be stored or sent with the data payload.
 * Jsonizer takes care of class name conflicts by introducing a simple yet powerful namespace feature.